-Website structure refers to the framework in which the information or content of a website employs for both useability and presentation.
+Website structure refers to the framework by which the information or content of a website is presented for both usability and presentation.
 Developing a sound website structure will result in a guideline for everything else to fall into place, as it lays the foundation to a solid navigation scheme for users and search engines.

-When developing the framework, considerations should be made to the URL structure, internal linking patterns, folder/directory structures, siloing and theming.
-You can read about this in further detail in the Multiple Part Series on Building a Web Site Theme with Silos.
+When developing the framework, considerations should be made to the URL structure, internal linking patterns, folder/directory structures, siloing, and theming.
+You can read about this in further detail in our how to build a website with silos post.

 Rarely would somebody develop a website structure that can handle every type of content required over the lifespan of the website.
 There are a number of reasons for this:

 - Addition of new technologies, products or services that were not catered for in the initial IA

 - Change of focus of the website usually driven by a change in the focus of the business

 - Change in terminology or categorisation used to describe the technologies, products or services